whaleen/11ty-tachyons/README.md

 You may like to [learn about Tachyons](https://tachyons.io).

-Introucing Sass or any other CSS related tool is up to you.
+Introducing Sass or any other CSS related tool is up to you.
 11ty does not include such things by default.

 ### 11ty